I would have a hard

 Iris albicans, cemetery iris, Zones 4-9.
 Pure white with yellow beards, I albicans is a natural hybrid of I germanica.
 It was commonly used on gravesites in the Middle East, hence the common name, and the tradition was continued when it was brought to the U.S. in the 19th c.
 It is early blooming and very robust.

 Iris pallida var. dalmatica, Dalmatian or sweet iris, Zones 4-9.
-This iris is also grown and harvested for tts roots to use as a fixative for perfumes and potpourris.
+This iris is also grown and harvested for its roots to use as a fixative for perfumes and potpourris.
 A native of Italy, I pallida has flowers of a rich lavender-blue with a fragrance redolent of grapes.
-Grow I. pallida var. dalmatica.
-In your garden for color, scent and a sense of history.
+Grow I. pallida var. dalmatica in your garden for color, scent and a sense of history.

 Beardless irises include the crested irises (I. cristata); Japanese irises (I. ensata); Louisiana irises; I pseudacorus; Siberian irises (I. sibirica), Japanese roof iris (I. tectorum); and native American species including I. versicolor and I virginica, and their hybrids, among others.